tommydrama/SpringCalculator/README.md

 # Calculator
-> Calculator in Java Spring with Spring Boot and Thymeleaf
+> Calculator in Java with Spring and Thymeleaf.

 ## General info
-This simple application allow to execute basic mathematical operations.
-It was created to practise Thymeleaf and Spring Boot.
+Simple application based on Spring Boot and Thymeleaf.
+It helps with basic Math operations.

 ## Technologies
 * Maven 4.0.0